 Note: There are special plugins that help organize media by changing default storing media’s paths.
 One of them is here.

-Note: If WordPress is set up that media upload path is depended on the post’s title, slug or categories, upload path can be changed after post save.
+Note: If WordPress is set up that the media upload path is dependent on the post’s title, slug, or categories, the upload path can be changed after post save.
 So, ‘Upload’ is turned off in draft posts.

 Note: If ‘Custom Upload Dir’ is used and %permalink% is used in the media path then the final media path won’t be correct for draft posts.